Why single-line projections mislead

 How to read a Monte Carlo output

-Practical inputs and their impact
+Practical inputs and their impact on simulation quality

+The quality of a Monte Carlo analysis is entirely determined by the quality of its inputs.
 The most consequential input is the return assumption.
-I use forward-looking return estimates rather than simply extrapolating historical averages.
-The reason is straightforward: current valuations, yield environments, and structural conditions in markets embed meaningful information about prospective returns that the historical average ignores.
+Forward-looking return estimates are preferable to simply extrapolating historical averages.
+Current valuations, yield environments, and structural conditions in markets embed meaningful information about prospective returns that the historical average ignores.
 Using the historical equity premium mechanically in an environment of elevated valuations and compressed credit spreads overstates the expected return and systematically understates the probability of poor outcomes.
-Forward-looking inputs require judgment, but they produce more honest projections.

 Spending rules and withdrawal rates interact with the simulation in important and nonlinear ways.
-A fixed dollar withdrawal (e.g., $80,000 per year regardless of portfolio value) produces different and generally worse tail outcomes than a variable spending rule (e.g., withdrawing a fixed percentage of current portfolio value, or using a floor-and-ceiling guardrail approach).
+A fixed dollar withdrawal (e.g., €80,000 per year regardless of portfolio value) produces different and generally worse tail outcomes than a variable spending rule (e.g., withdrawing a fixed percentage of current portfolio value, or using a floor-and-ceiling guardrail approach).
 Variable spending rules effectively build a form of automatic adjustment into the plan — when the portfolio underperforms, spending adjusts downward, reducing the probability of ruin at the cost of spending variability.
 The choice of spending rule is as important as the return assumption in determining success rates.

-Fourth, Monte Carlo provides the analytical foundation for comparing the impact of different risk management strategies — such as incorporating alternative allocations, adjusting asset class weights, or evaluating the benefit of structured products — on the full distribution of outcomes rather than just the expected return.
+Fourth, Monte Carlo simulation provides the analytical foundation for comparing the impact of different risk management strategies — such as incorporating alternative allocations, adjusting asset class weights, or evaluating structured products — on the full distribution of outcomes rather than just the expected return.
 This connects naturally to the Black-Litterman framework for expressing return views within a disciplined optimisation, where the optimised portfolio is subsequently stress-tested through simulation.

 Limitations: model risk and what Monte Carlo cannot capture

 The most significant limitation is the distributional assumption.
 Most Monte Carlo implementations assume that returns are drawn from a normal (Gaussian) distribution.
 Empirical asset returns are not normal.
-They exhibit fat tails — extreme events occur far more frequently than a normal distribution predicts.
+Asset returns exhibit fat tails — extreme events occur far more frequently than a normal distribution predicts.
 The 2008 financial crisis, the March 2020 drawdown, and the 1987 crash all involved return realisations that a normal distribution assigns near-zero probability.
 A simulation built on normality systematically underestimates the frequency and severity of tail events.
-Historical bootstrapping preserves some of this tail behaviour, but it is constrained by the historical record, which may not contain analogues for future tail events.
+Historical bootstrapping preserves some of this tail behaviour, but historical bootstrapping is constrained by the historical record, which may not contain analogues for future tail events.